-During the year ended December 31, 2021, the Board of Directors of the Company held four regular meetings and four special meetings and took action by unanimous written consent twice.
+During the year ended December 31, 2022, the Board of Directors of the Company held four regular meetings and one special meeting and took action by unanimous written consent four times.
 The committees of the Board of Directors are the Audit Committee, the Compensation and Stock Option Committee and the Nominating Committee.
-During the year ended December 31, 2021, each director attended at least 75 percent of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the board on which he or she served (during the periods that he or she served).
+During the year ended December 31, 2022, each director attended at least 75 percent of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the board on which he or she served (during the periods that he or she served).
 The board has not set a formal policy for required meeting attendance.
 A high level of attendance and participation is expected, and to date directors have fulfilled this expectation.
-At the first meeting of the board following this year's Annual Meeting, executive officers will be appointed and directors will be appointed to serve on the various board committees until the next Annual Meeting and until their successors are elected.
+At the first meeting of the board following this year's Annual Meeting, executive officers will be appointed and, effective upon the election of directors at this year's Annual Meeting, directors will be appointed to serve on the various board committees until the next Annual Meeting and until their successors are elected.

 The Board of Directors has established an Audit Committee for the purpose of overseeing the accounting and financial reporting processes of the Company and the audits and reviews of its financial statements.
 The Audit Committee engages the Company's Independent Registered Public Accounting Firm, consults with such auditors with regard to audit plans, reviews the annual reports of the independent auditors, oversees the adequacy of the Company's internal operating procedures and controls, meets with management and the auditors to review quarterly and annual financial results, authorizes the public release of press releases covering financial results, reviews and authorizes quarterly and annual reports filed with the SEC and otherwise oversees compliance with certain legal, ethical and regulatory matters.
 The development and manufacture of efficacious products with and without regulatory approval is subject to considerable risk.
 The Audit Committee takes the lead on oversight of credit, liquidity and operational risk, but the entire board, in conjunction with the executive officers, is very involved with reviewing Audit Committee recommendations and making independent assessments of risks in all areas of the Company's business.
 The Company does not have a specific risk management department, but the Company's Director of Finance and Administration and its President and CEO manage and contract for the Company's insurance coverages in consultation with outside experts, in addition to identifying, managing and monitoring risk in areas not specifically covered by insurance.
 The Director of Finance and Administration reports to the President and CEO, who reports to the board.
 The Committee's current members are Mr. Rosgen, Dr. Tomsche and Mr. Wainman.
 Mr. Wainman serves as Chair of the Audit Committee.
-All members of the Audit Committee meet the heightened independence requirements for audit committees under applicable NASDAQ Stock Market rules.
-The Audit Committee held eight meetings and took action by unanimous written consent once during the year ended December 31, 2021.
-The Audit Committee Report can be found later in this Proxy Statement, and the "Charter and Powers of the Audit Committee" has been posted on the Company's web-site (http://immucell.com/wpcontent/uploads/2017/05/charter.pdf).
+All members of the Audit Committee meet the heightened independence and expertise requirements for audit committees under applicable SEC and NASDAQ Stock Market rules.
+The Audit Committee held eleven meetings during the year ended December 31, 2022.
+The Audit Committee Report can be found later in this Proxy Statement, and the "Charter and Powers of the Audit Committee" has been posted on the Company's website (http://immucell.com/wp-content/uploads/2017/05/charter.pdf).
+Information on the Company's website does not constitute part of this Proxy Statement.